lorcanmcdonald/mars/README.md

 # Mars

-Mars allows you to explore a JSON data structure using commands similar to the ones used for navigating UNIX file systems
+Mars allows you to explore a JSON data structure using commands similar to the ones used for navigating UNIX file systems.

 ## Usage